CONSTITUTION OF CROSSROADS COMMUNITY CHURCH

 - The number of Elders shall be the number of men within this local body who are recognized as being scripturally qualified as Elders according to I Timothy 3:1-7 and Titus 1:5-9.
 The duration of service on the Elder Board shall be for life, subject to the provisions of Article III, Section 8.

 - Any male member of the local church who believes himself to be qualified may submit his name at any time to the Elder Board for consideration as an elder.
 The Elder candidate will be considered by the Elder Board and if found qualified, shall go through a period of Elder training.
-When the Elders fell the candidate is ready his name shall be submitted to the congregation for comments concerning the scriptural qualifications of the Elder candidate.
+When the Elders feel the candidate is ready his name shall be submitted to the congregation for comments concerning the scriptural qualifications of the Elder candidate.
 The congregation shall have two weeks to present in writing to the Elder Board any scriptural disqualifications related to the proposed candidate for Eldership.
 If the congregation also finds the candidate to be qualified he will be appointed by the Elder Board to begin service as an Elder.

 - A public installation service shall be held at a public Church service within one month.